 Here's a free bar stool plan that builds a traditional bar stool with a round seat and two levels of footrests.
 The finished chair is 33-inches tall, making it a great pick for going under a countertop.
 This free plan is extremely detailed, giving lots of information on what you need before you get started, the cuts you need to make, assembly, and finishing.

 This bar stool DIY project is broken down into three parts, making it a great project to work on a little bit each day.
 It's a great looking stool that has crossbars and a square wooden seat.
-It takes some precise measuring, making it a great project for a confident beginner.
+It takes some precise measuring, making it a great project for a confident beginner or someone more experienced with making lumber cuts.

 This bar stool plan is for bar stools that are 24-inches high, although you could add more length to the leg pieces if you need them taller.
 Metal bars serve as an accent and footrest, giving them a little bit of style and a lot of function.